Skip to main content

 • Plus Electives

-The JCU Online’s Master of Nursing gives you the preparation you’ll need to shine at the next level in your career – advanced communication skills, data management skills, governance knowledge, informatics, and the ability to design and implement evidence into practice.
+The JCU Online’s Master of Nursing prepares you to shine at the next level in your career – advanced communication skills, data management skills, governance knowledge, informatics and the ability to design and implement evidence into practice.
 This course will equip you with the knowledge, proficiency, competency and expertise to succeed in your chosen specialisation.
-These core skills were specifically incorporated to ensure all graduates leave the course ready to take on the challenges presented by a changing healthcare landscape.
+These core skills were specifically incorporated to ensure that all graduates leave the course ready to face the challenges presented by a changing healthcare landscape.

 Master's 24 months 12 Units